 Southern Upland Way

 The Southern Upland Way takes anywhere from 12-16 days to finish, and it’s a coast-to-coast long-distance route.
-Since most of the road is remote and sparsely traversed it can be a pretty big challenge to finish, so we wouldn’t recommend this to inexperienced hikers.
+Since most of the road is remote and sparsely traversed, it can be a pretty big challenge to finish, so we wouldn’t recommend this to inexperienced hikers.
 It starts in Portpatrick and goes all the way to Cockburnspath, and you’ll need a map and compass to navigate at times, especially if visibility is poor due to weather.
-Along the way, you can find attractions such as Rhins of Galloway, Loch Trool, St Mary’s Loch, the River Tweed, and Traquair House, Scotland’s oldest inhabited house.
+You can also find attractions such as Rhins of Galloway, Loch Trool, St Mary’s Loch, the River Tweed, and Traquair House, Scotland’s oldest inhabited house.
 You can also see Abbotsford House, the home of writer Sir Walter Scott.

-Accommodation is very sparse in some stretches of the way, but you can take a look here if you want to find some nice B&Bs and hostels.
-This is a very challenging road, but it’s also very rewarding to take a hike through southern parts of the Highlands and gaze at the Irish sea as you go.
+Accommodation is very sparse in some stretches of the way, but you can take a look here if you want to find some friendly B&Bs and hostels.
+This is a very challenging road, but it’s also very rewarding to hike the southern parts of the Highlands and gaze at the Irish sea as you go.

-The Speyside Way starts at Buckie and ends at Aviemore, but it can be extended beyond to Newtonmore or Tomintoul.
-Without the extension, it takes about a week to finish, and the views from the Spey valley should be quite enjoyable to the travelers.
-You’ll be starting near the mouth or River Spey and going upstream, and along the way, you can visit Aberlour and Glenlivet distilleries, or the Loch Garten Osprey Centre at Abernethy.
+The Speyside Way starts at Buckie and ends at Aviemore, but it can be extended beyond Newtonmore or Tomintoul.
+Without the extension, it takes about a week to finish, and the views from the Spey valley should be pretty enjoyable to the travellers.
+You’ll start near the River Spey’s mouth and go upstream.
+You can also visit Aberlour and Glenlivet distilleries or the Loch Garten Osprey Centre at Abernethy.
 You’ll also be able to see plenty of wildlife!
 Deer, red squirrels, capercaillie, and wildcats all roam the highlands, so bring your camera and capture the moments.